oussama-etlijani/PatternJourney/README.md

 The primary goal of this project is to provide a deeper understanding of Software Design Patterns, principles that allow us to manage complexities in software systems by providing reusable solutions to common problems.

 This repository covers the following types of Design Patterns:
-1. **Creational Patterns:** These patterns provide ways to instantiate a single object or a group of related objects.
+1. **[Creational Pattern](CreationalPatterns):** These patterns provide ways to instantiate a single object or a group of related objects.
 They abstract the instantiation process and help make a system independent of how its objects are created, composed, and represented.
 Examples include the Singleton, Factory, and Abstract Factory patterns.
-2. **Structural Patterns:** These patterns are about organizing different classes and objects to form larger structures and provide new functionality.
+2. **[Structural Patterns](StructuralPatterns):** These patterns are about organizing different classes and objects to form larger structures and provide new functionality.
 Examples include the Adapter, Decorator, and Composite patterns.
-3. **Behavioral Patterns:** These patterns are about identifying common communication patterns between objects and realize these patterns.
+3. **[Behavioral Patterns](BehavioralPatterns):** These patterns are about identifying common communication patterns between objects and realize these patterns.
 Examples include the Observer, Strategy, and Command patterns.

 ## 🌟 Inspiration
 This project was inspired by the seminal work, "Design Patterns: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides (aka "The Gang of Four").
 Their book is a classic in the field and serves as the foundation for the understanding of software design patterns.